-The SRH Pond contains CCR sludge from the air pollution control equipment from the plants.
-The SRH Pond was constructed as a single impoundment with a divider wall that separates the impoundment into the North and South Ponds.
+The SRHP historically received CCR sludge from the air pollution control equipment from the plants.
+The SRHP was constructed as a single impoundment with a divider wall that separates the impoundment into the North and South Ponds.
 A gate present in the divider wall is closed during normal operating procedures, but can be opened.
 Each pond is approximately 1.5 acres in area and is located east of the plants, adjacent to the BAPs.

-The SRH Pond began receiving CCR before October 14, 2015 and is still in service.
-In accordance with 40 CFR §257.53, the SRH Pond is classified as an active existing CCR surface impoundment.
+The SRHP began receiving CCR before October 14, 2015 and ceased receiving CCR waste streams on October 15, 2023.
+In accordance with 40 CFR §257.53, the SRH Pond is classified as an inactive existing CCR surface impoundment.

-The interior slopes of the SRH Pond is reportedly constructed with a 10-oz.
+The interior slopes of the SRHP are reportedly constructed with a 10-oz.
 Geotextile and a 30-mil High Density Polyethylene (HDPE) geomembrane over prepared subgrade.
 The North Pond bottom liner consists of a six-inch layer of 4,000 psi concrete over one-foot of compacted sand overlying a 30-mil HDPE geomembrane.
 The South Pond bottom liner also has a six-inch layer of 4,000 psi concrete.
 Under the concrete is one-foot of compacted fill overlaying a 10-oz.
 Geotextile, a 30-mil HDPE geomembrane and another 10-oz.
 Geotextile.
-The SRH Pond is separated by a concrete divider wall with a sluice gate that allows the North Pond and South Pond to be isolated from each other.
-Water is pumped from the SRH Pond to clarifiers via two 18-inch steel pipes.
+The SRHP is separated by a concrete divider wall with a sluice gate that allows the North Pond and South Pond to be isolated from each other.
+Water is pumped from the SRHP to clarifiers via two 18-inch steel pipes.

-It is estimated that approximately 7 acre-feet is the maximum inventory of CCR to be on-site at one time over the active life of each pond.
+It is estimated that approximately 7 acre-feet is the maximum inventory of CCR to be on-site over the active life of each pond.
 This estimate is based on a conservative assumption of both ponds being completely full of CCR up to the limits of the freeboard as allowed by the Inflow Flood Control Plan.

-2.2 Bottom Ash Ponds
+2.2 BOTTOM ASH PONDS